 Proof of relationship items can be received by the benefits representatives during New Employee Orientation or sent to the Employee Service Center directly.

 Orientation will start at 9:00 AM.
-When you arrive you will check in and receive your packet.
-At this time you will get your picture taken for your badges and we will collect your required identification for the verification process.
+When you arrive you will check in, receive an envelope, and provide your required identification for the Employment Eligibility Verification process (I-9 Form).

-*There will be breaks in between and snacks and water are offered.
+*There will be breaks in between and bagels and coffee are offered.

 Mecklenburg County offers a competitive benefits package to eligible employees and their eligible dependents.
 From healthcare to paid holidays and vacation, our aim is to help employees enjoy healthy lifestyles, while maintaining a good work-life balance.